Lasting Powers of Attorney

 A Deputyship Order provides authority to a Deputy to make financial or welfare decisions for a loved one who no longer has the mental capacity to make decisions on their own and does not have a valid Lasting Power of Attorney in place.
 It is the duty of a Deputy to always act in the best interests of the incapacitated person, making sure that all decisions made are for their benefit.

 Salehs can assist with the application to the Court of Protection to legally become a Deputy if you are the person’s spouse, partner, child, close relative or close friend.
 There can be more than one deputy, and in such cases the court may order you to make decisions jointly.

 We can also assist with specific applications to the Court of Protection, for example the sale of property or preparation of Statutory Wills.

-If you need any further information please contact our Wills, Trusts and Probate team on
+If you need any further information please contact our specialist team on

 0161 434 9991